 The University seeks the broadest social projection of its activities, establishing in this way channels of collaboration and assistance to society to contribute and support social, economic and cultural progress.
 It also encourages the participation of members of its University community in activities and projects of international cooperation and solidarity, as well as the realisation of activities and initiatives that contribute to the promotion of equality between men and women, permanent support for people with special needs, the culture of peace, sustainable development and respect for the environment.

-The university is named after the Spanish-Peruvian politician Pablo de Olavide (1725–1803), who contributed notably to planning the city of Seville, by implementing enlightened and reformist policies.
+The University is named after the Spanish-Peruvian politician Pablo de Olavide (1725–1803), who notably contributed to planning the city of Seville, by implementing enlightened and reformist policies.
 He also improved the Sevillian municipal treasury, public supplies, urbanism, and public works.
 Olavide also reformed and secularised welfare assistance and planned university reform.

 Pablo de Olavide University (UPO) has a very recent life, only 22 years of existence, but it is this brief period of time that has positioned it as a dynamic and enterprising centre.
 In research, the University holds the second position in the scientific production of the Spanish public universities according to the publication of the magazine ‘Psicothema’, 2017.

 It is a unique campus of more than 400 hectares with sports facilities and new generation laboratories to serve its students and researchers.
 Currently, more than 1,000 teachers and more than 12,000 undergraduate and postgraduate students are the human factor of our University, being one of the most important pillars in the organisation and structure of the university world of the UPO.